 Communication

 Open and honest communication is critical for a successful cohabitation experience.
-Make sure you’re comfortable discussing sensitive topics and resolving conflicts with your partner.
+Ensure you're comfortable discussing sensitive topics and resolving conflicts with your partner.

 Financial readiness

 Moving in together involves shared financial responsibilities.
-Both partners should be financially stable and comfortable discussing money matters, such as rent, utilities, groceries, and other household expenses.
+Both partners should be financially stable and comfortable discussing money matters like rent, utilities, groceries, and other household expenses.

 Emotional readiness

-Ensure that both you and your partner are emotionally prepared for the challenges and adjustments that come with living together.
-This includes being able to compromise, support each other, and navigate relationship changes.
+Ensure that you and your partner are emotionally prepared for the challenges and adjustments of living together.
+This includes compromising, supporting each other, and navigating relationship changes.

 Future goals

-It’s essential to discuss your long-term goals and make sure you’re both on the same page regarding your relationship’s future, such as marriage, children, and career plans.
+Discuss your long-term goals and ensure you're both on the same page regarding your relationship's future, such as marriage, children, and career plans.

-Ultimately, the right time to move in with your significant other is when both partners feel comfortable, confident, and prepared to face the challenges and joys that come with sharing a living space.
-It’s essential to have open conversations about your expectations, boundaries, and any concerns you may have before taking this significant step in your relationship.
+Ultimately, the right time to move in with your significant other is when both partners feel comfortable, confident, and prepared to face the challenges and joys of sharing a living space.
+It's essential to have open conversations about your expectations, boundaries, and concerns before taking this significant step in your relationship.